 4. 16.
-2. Eight (8) Match Arbiters are required for Rounds 1 and 2; Four (4) Match Arbiters are required for Rounds 3 and 4, two (2) Match Arbiters are required for Rounds 5 and 6.
+2. Four (4) Match Arbiters are required for Rounds 1 and 2; two (2) Match Arbiters are required for Rounds 3 and 4.

-4.16.3.
-As far as possible, in each match no Match Arbiter belongs to the same federation as either of the players.
+4. 16.
+3. As far as possible, in each match no Match Arbiter belongs to the same federation as either of the players.
 Exception: if both players are members of the same federation, a Match Arbiter may also belong to this federation.

 4. 16.
-4. The organiser appoints a necessary number of Assistant Arbiters to ensure the adequate supervision of all tie-break matches -. one (1) Arbiter per match.
+4. The organiser appoints a necessary number of Assistant Arbiters to ensure the adequate supervision of all tie-break matches -. one (1) Assistant Arbiter per match.